-Meet Ravikanth Chittiprolu, alumnus of the 2007-2009 Masters batch in Structural Engineering.
+Meet Ravikanth Chittiprolu, alumnus of the 2007-2009 Masters batch in Computer Aided Structural Engineering (CASE).
 He currently runs his own group of companies, the Vyuha Group with a motto of “Sadhanath Sadhyathe Sarvam”, which is Telugu for ‘Everything is possible with efforts’.
 In an email interview, he talks about how he believes in entrepreneurship and is proud to call himself a IIIT-H product.

 - Can you tell us about yourself and how you came to study at IIIT-H?

 I hail from Devarakonda in Nalgonda District.
 While I did my schooling there, my intermediate (+2) education is from Nellore.
 For a degree in Civil Engineering, I moved to Hyderabad and completed it from VNR VJIET.
 It was while working as an Assistant Engineering Trainee at IVRCL infra Pvt Ltd after graduation, that I realised the significance of higher education especially in the field of Design.
 This motivated me to apply for and pursue a Masters in Structural Engineering from IIIT-H. Furthermore, I was confident that a renowned institute such as IIIT-H was the right place to learn proven processes and methodologies in the field which would help in establishing a strong foundation for my career.

 - What courses and faculty inspired you on campus?